Abhyankar-Moh Semigroups for arbitrary hypersurfaces: Abstract

 \section{Abstract}

 For an arbitrary hypersurface singularity, we construct a family of semigroups associated with algebraically closed fields that arise as an infinite union of rings of series.
-These semigroups extend the value semigroup of a plane curve studied by Abhyankar and Moh [4, 2, 3].
+These semigroups extend the value semigroup of a plane curve studied by S. S. Abhyankar and T. T. Moh \cite{ AbhyankarSing:1977, Abhyankar:1977, AbhyankarMoh:1973}.
 The algebraically closed fields under consideration possess a natural valuation that induces a corresponding value semigroup.
 We establish the necessary conditions under which these semigroups are independent of the choice of the root.
-Moreover, the extensions proposed by P. González and Kiyek-Micus [11, 12], where González specifically addresses the case of quasi-ordinary singularities, and the extension introduced by Abbas-Assi [5], can be understood as particular instances within our constructed family.
+Moreover, the extensions proposed by P. D. González, K.-H. Kiyek and M. Micus \cite{Gonzalez:2003, KiyekMicus:1988}, where they specifically address the case of quasi-ordinary singularities, and the extensions introduced by A. Sathaye \cite{Sathaye:1983} and by A. Ali and A. Assi \cite{AbbasAssi:2021}, can be understood as particular instances within our constructed family.

 MSC [2000]: {05E40; 20M14; 13F25}.

 Keywords: Semigroup; Formal power series; Newton-Puiseux expansions

 \thefootnote